 Becoming a Licensed Marriage Family Therapist in Alaska

-Marriage and family therapists work with families, couples, and individuals.
+Marriage and family therapists are licensed mental health providers who work with families, couples, and individuals.
 Where a mental health therapist typically only works with an individual to overcome their personal mental health issues, a marriage family therapist adds a family centered perspective to the treatment that they provide, even if it is just for an individual.
-The marriage family therapist will evaluate the roles of each family member and work with the individual members of the family to understand how the family setting may be affecting their mental health.
+The marriage family therapist evaluates the roles of each family member and work with the individual members of the family to understand how the family setting may be affecting their mental health.

-There are certain requirements that must be met in order to become a licensed marriage family therapist in the state of Alaska.
+There are certain requirements you’ll need to meet to become a licensed marriage family therapist (LMFT) in the state of Alaska.

 Educational Requirements for a Marriage Family Therapist License in Alaska